Berserker Street State School: History

-Berserker Street State School, established in 1917, is situated approximately 2.5km northeast of the Rockhampton CBD on a 4.27ha site.
+Berserker Street State School, established in 1917, is situated approximately 2.5 km northeast of the Rockhampton CBD on a 4.27ha site.
 It is important in demonstrating the evolution of state education and its associated architecture.
 The school retains a good example of a suburban timber school building (Block A, central and north wings, 1917–1918) with a Ferguson timber school building addition (south wing, 1888, relocated 1926) and is set in landscaped grounds with mature trees.
 The school has been in continuous operation since its establishment and has been a focus for the local community as a place for important social and cultural activities.

 The Rockhampton area is the traditional land of the Dharumbal people.
 The Archer brothers, who made a private expedition to the Rockhampton district in 1853, were the first Europeans to record and chart the Fitzroy River.
 The Archers were also the first European pastoralists to arrive in the area.
 Their establishment of Gracemere Station led to further pastoral expansion into the area.
 The Archers, who had spent several years in Norway, named the mountain range to the northeast of Rockhampton, the Berserker Range, after Norse saga hero, Baresark.

 After the short-lived Canoona gold rush of 1858, Rockhampton was proclaimed as a town and declared a "port of entry" in 1858.
 Following the gold rush, the town of Rockhampton developed as an entry and export town for Central Queensland.
 Rockhampton emerged as an important Queensland regional centre during the 1850s and 1860s.
 The Municipality of Rockhampton was proclaimed on 15 December 1860.
 Rockhampton's development took on a greater prominence after the discovery of the mining wealth at Mount Morgan in 1882.
 The Borough of North Rockhampton, with a population of less than 1700, was established in 1883.

 North Rockhampton developed as a predominately working class area in comparison with the wealthier south side of the Fitzroy River.
 In 1881, a bridge was constructed linking the north and the south, which encouraged urban development on the northern side.
 In 1899, the Alexandra Railway Bridge was opened, linking north and south Rockhampton by rail over the Fitzroy River.
 At the time, a major North Rockhampton industry was the Lakes Creek Meatworks, located several kilometres downstream, providing a great deal of employment for residents on the north bank.
 The new railway bridge provided a means of efficient transport of cattle to the works.
 By the turn of the century, its population had steadily increased, and by 1911 had reached almost 3000 people.

 By the early 20th century, several schools had been established in North Rockhampton, including Rockhampton North State School (1871), Lakes Creek State School (1872), Frenchville State School (1900) and Park Avenue State School (1901).
 As the population of the district increased, efforts were made by the Department of Public Instruction to expand existing schools.
 The problems of overcrowding, however, persisted, and some children had to walk several miles to the closest school.